 <a href="http://www.example.com">Anchor Text</a>

-Anchor text is any clickable words used to link one web page to another.
+Anchor text is any clickable word that links one web page to another.

 Anchor text may offer important descriptive details regarding the content of the link’s destination to both search engines and consumers.

-These are used on your site or on other site’s.
-If you’re planning on guest posting, you might want to utilize certain anchor text keywords you’re trying to rank for.
+These are used on your site or other sites.
+If you plan on guest posting, you might want to utilize certain anchor text keywords you’re trying to rank for.

 As well as…